0xJs/RedTeaming_CheatSheet/cloud/gcb/authenticated-enumeration.md

 ```

 ### Projects
-- All Google Cloud resources are in resources.
-When quering for resource it is limited to the projects.
+- All Google Cloud resources are in projects.
+When quering for resources it is limited to the projects.
 You gotta change projects to enumerate everything!

 #### Get projects
 ```